Kotlin/KEEP/proposals/change-defaulting-rule.md

 >
 > It is an error if there are multiple targets and none of `param`, `property` and `field` is applicable.

-**New `all` annotation use-site target**: in addition to the existing use-site targets, we define a new meta-target for _properties_, defined both in and outside of the primary constructor.
+**New `all` annotation use-site target**: in addition to the existing use-site targets, we define a new meta-target for _properties_.
 Such an annotation should be propagated, whenever applicable:

 - To the parameter constructor (`param`), if the property is defined in the primary constructor,
 - To the property itself (`property`),